-Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.

 Continuum of Cares (CoC) strategic plans to end homelessness are reviewed annually by WVDED.
 Staff working directly with ESG review the plans to address the needs of those experiencing homelessness, including the chronically homeless, families with children, veterans, unaccompanied youth, and additional special populations to better improve their own coordination with not only each CoC but also those organizations participating in the CoC's efforts to support their strategic plans.
-This in turn results in WVDED producing an ESG funded State network of agencies dedicating efforts in servicing these eligible individuals and families more closely aligned to that of their respective CoC.
+This in turn results in WVDED producing an ESG funded State network of agencies dedicating efforts to servicing these eligible individuals and families more closely aligned to that of their respective CoC.
 West Virginia CoCs operate coordinated intake and assessment response systems within their coverage areas, allowing for ease-of-access for individuals experiencing homelessness to access services.
 This is done through multipoint entry and assessment conducted (a) via hotline (b) through street outreach efforts (c) at point-of-service providers, such as shelters.
 Information gathered by coordinated entry efforts are stored within the Homeless Management Information System (HMIS), allowing providers to avoid duplication of services, record ongoing client services, and make referrals between providers.
 This also allows clients to qualify for assistance in a more efficient and timely manner, provides accountability between agencies and CoCs, and allows the State to verify annual data reporting.

-Describe consultation with the Continuum(s) of Care that serves the State in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS
+Describe consultation with the Continuum(s) of Care that serves the State in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS.

-The State works very closely with each Continuum of Care and actively participates in their steering efforts regarding service provisions to the homeless population.
-Through this practice, invaluable information is obtained regarding the needs of each CoC and the counties they serve, existing challenges, and more.
+The State works in collaboration with each Continuum of Care and actively participates in their efforts regarding service provisions to the homeless population.
+Through regular collaboration and meetings, information is obtained regarding the needs of each CoC and the counties they serve, existing challenges, and more.
 This all aids WVDED in the allocation of ESG funds paired with the review and recommendation piece produced by all CoC's for each organization within their continuum applying for ESG funding.
-The strategic plans of each CoC are not only considered when developing performance standards and assessing adequate outcomes of projects and activities funded by the grant program, but are also integrated into the process of assessing and selecting those organizations to be funded within each Continuum.
+The strategic plans of each CoC are not only considered when developing performance standards and assessing adequate outcomes of projects and activities funded by the grant program but are also integrated into the process of assessing and selecting those organizations to be funded within each Continuum.

 As the geographic, demographic, and socioeconomic makeup varies greatly from county to county and CoC to CoC, this calls for an approach that is localized and based on funding allocations, proposed activities, and organizational efforts not only supporting the CoCs' strategic plans but also has the capacity to work very closely to address homelessness in a fashion based upon such localized considerations.
 Additionally, outputs and outcomes are assessed through the review of each organization's annual CAPER report submission.

 WVDED actively serves on the statewide HMIS steering committee with one representative on the board.
-It is through this participation and partnership that policies and procedures for the operation and administration of HMIS activities are decided upon by the committee for a more coordinated effort at entry and intake procedures throughout the State among all CoCs.
-In FY2023, a dedicated effort to coordinate between DHHR, CoC, and West Virginia ESG will be facilitated through quarterly or bi-annual conferencing, with the next collaborative meeting set for May of 2023.
+The steering committee develops policies and procedures for the operation and administration of HMIS activities through collaboration with the goal of streamlined coordination efforts at entry and intake throughout the State among all CoCs.
+In addition, the Balance of State, and the Program Manager for ESG meet quarterly to exchange information relevant to strategic resource allocation.

-2. Agencies, groups, organizations and others who participated in the process and consultations
+2. Agencies, groups, organizations, and others who participated in the process and consultations

-Table 2 - Agencies, groups, organizations who participated
+Table 2 - Agencies, groups, organizations who participated.